mariiaromaniuk/Mastermind/README.md

 ## Implementation
 [**Random Number API Integration**](https://github.com/mariiaromaniuk/Decoder1/blob/master/src/common/Color.java)
 The number combination is generated from https://www.random.org/clients/http/api/  API.
 Random.org is a true random number generator that generates randomness from atmospheric noise.
+The call is made with the url I created based on the needed parameters: num, min, max, col, base, format, rnd.
+The strings I got back from the API were written in one column, therefore I added them to an array.
 ```java
 // Parameters for query, num = 4 and max = 7 assigned by default
 // in Settings, but can be changed according to player preferences